Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Snipe-IT is a free, open-source IT asset management system for tracking hardware, software licenses, and depreciationDesplegar

-Gestor y organizador automatizado de colecciones de series de TV para Usenet y torrentsDesplegar
+Gestor y organizador automatizado de colecciones de series de televisión para Usenet y torrentsDesplegar

 Open-source file manager for organizing assets across devices and cloud storageDesplegar

-Aplicación de seguimiento del rendimiento de internet autohospedada con pruebas de velocidad automatizadasDesplegar
+Aplicación de seguimiento del rendimiento de internet auto alojada con pruebas de velocidad automatizadasDesplegar

 Powerful locally hosted web-based PDF manipulation toolDesplegar